-- 10.1 Staff will only administer prescribed medication (from a doctor, dentist or qualified nurse) brought in by the parent/carer, for the pupil named on the medication in line with the stated dose. - From EY to Y7, paracetamol and ibuprofen will not be administered to students unless there is a written and signed consent from parents, and they provide the medications (procedure to be followed with students with Individual Health Plans, IHP).
-Even with written consent, a call will ALWAYS be made to inform parents of the medication administration. - The first aid kit will only contain paracetamol of 500 mg and ibuprofen of 400 mg, and NEVER will a higher dose be administered. - For students between Y8 and Y11, these medications will only be administered if there is at least telephone consent from parents and it is reflected on "Medical Tracker", in the "Medication Use" section. - For SF students, those over 16 are considered adults, so parental consent is not strictly necessary, but they do have a responsibility when administering medication.
+- 10.1 Staff will only administer prescribed medication (from a doctor, dentist or qualified nurse) brought in by the parent/carer, for the pupil named on the medication in line with the stated dose. - At the BUENAVISTA (BV) campus, paracetamol and ibuprofen will not be administered to students unless there is a written and signed consent from parents, and they provide the medications (procedure to be followed with students with Individual Health Plans, IHP).
+Even with written consent, a call will ALWAYS be made to inform parents of the medication administration. - Paracetamol and ibuprofen at the BV campus are for staff use only and will not be available in Medical Room spaces. - The MONTEVIDA (MV) first aid kit will only contain paracetamol of 500 mg and ibuprofen of 400 mg, and NEVER will a higher dose be administered. - For students between Y8 and Y11, these medications will only be administered if there is at least telephone consent from parents and it is reflected on "Medical Tracker", in the "Medication Use" section. - For SF students, those over 16 are considered adults, so parental consent is not strictly necessary, but they do have a responsibility when administering medication.
 As a school, we have decided that even for Sixth Form students, parental consent should be given.
 ALL MEDICATION ADMINISTRATION WILL BE REFLECTED IN MEDICAL TRACKER, IN THE "MEDICATION USE" SECTION. - 10.2Wounds will preferably be cleaned with soap and water, using chlorhexidine additionally when an antiseptic is needed.
 The use of iodine is strongly discouraged to avoid allergic reactions and an unnecessary exposure to this substance. - 10.3We encourage pupils to manage their own asthma inhalers from a very young age.
-Asthma medication is always kept in or near children's classrooms until children can use it independently and it must always be taken on school trips/events. - 10.4 If pupils are to self-medicate in school on a regular basis, then a self-medicator's risk assessment form will be carried out. - 10.5 For pupils with Individual Healthcare Plans, parental consent will be sought regarding details of what medication they need in school, who is going to give it to them on a regular/daily basis.
+Asthma medication is always kept in or near children's classrooms until children can use it independently and it must always be taken on school trips/events. - 10.4 If pupils are to self-medicate in school on a regular basis, then a self-medicator's risk assessment form will be carried out. - 10.5For pupils with Individual Healthcare Plans, parental consent will be sought regarding details of what medication they need in school, who is going to give it to them on a regular/daily basis.
 Refer to Supporting Pupils with Medical Conditions Policy. - 10.6 Most antibiotics do not need to be administered during the school day and parents should be encouraged to ask their doctor to prescribe an antibiotic which can be given outside of school hours, where possible.
 If, however, this is not possible then please refer to Storage of Medicine paragraph.